Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

 where $\beta,\theta \in [0, \pi]$, $\varphi\in [0,2\pi)$ are hyperspherical coordinates on a three-sphere.
 These coordinates project the configuration space $(x^1,x^2,x^3)$ onto a hemisphere of a three-sphere.
-The gnomonic map defines a double cover of an $N$-dimensional plane by an $N$-sphere (see Fig.~\ref{FigGnomonic1}), in which each hemisphere is mapped to a $(x^1,x^2,x^3)$ hyperplane, extending the original configuration space into two copies of itself.
-Physically, we interpret each hyperplane as the configuration space of a three-geometry (plus a scalar field) with a different spatial orientation that flips upon crossing the boundary of the two hyperplanes (the equator of the three-sphere) \cite{ThroughTheBigBang,Mercati_2019}.
-This implies that a universe approaching the singularity with a certain spatial orientation will collapse at the Big Bang into a degenerate zero-volume one-dimensional geometry, in which two spatial directions are infinitely smaller than the third one.\footnote{There is also a measure-zero set of solutions of two-dimensional degenerate geometries, in which one direction is infinitely smaller than the other two \cite{Mercati_2019}.} Once the Big Bang is reached, the volume can start growing again, but a universe with an opposite spatial orientation will emerge.
-This entire process can be described using the extended configuration space (namely, the gnomonic three-sphere) where the singularity is projected from the boundary of the plane associated with a fixed spatial orientation onto the equator of the sphere ($\beta = \tfrac{\pi}{2}$).
-Therefore, the Big Bang is approached as $\beta\to \tfrac{\pi}{2}^\pm$, while the angles $\theta$, $\varphi$ represent the direction in which the equator is approached in the extended configuration space.
+The gnomonic map defines a double cover of a three-dimensional plane by a three-sphere (see \cref{FigGnomonic1}), in which each hemisphere is mapped to a $(x^1,x^2,x^3)$ hyperplane, extending the original shape space into two copies of itself.
+Physically, we interpret each hyperplane as the shape space of a three-geometry plus a scalar field (recall that the shape space includes only the anisotropy and matter degrees of freedom, and excludes the volume/scale one; see \cref{Sec5}), with a fixed spatial orientation.
+Each hyperplane has a different orientation, that flips upon crossing the boundary between the two hyperplanes (the equator of the three-sphere) \cite{ThroughTheBigBang,Mercati_2019}.
+In \cite{ThroughTheBigBang}, solutions that cross the boundary between the two fixed-orientation halves of shape space were interpreted as a universe that approaches the singularity with a certain spatial orientation, and collapses, at the big bang, into a degenerate zero-volume one-dimensional geometry, in which two spatial directions are infinitely smaller than the third one.\footnote{There is also a measure-zero set of solutions of two-dimensional degenerate geometries, in which one direction is infinitely smaller than the other two \cite{Mercati_2019}.} Once the big bang is crossed, the volume can start growing again, but a universe with an opposite spatial orientation will emerge \cite{ThroughTheBigBang,Mercati_2019}.
+This entire process can be described using the extended shape space (namely, the gnomonic three-sphere) where the singularity is projected from the boundary of the plane associated with a fixed spatial orientation onto the equator of the sphere ($\beta = \tfrac{\pi}{2}$).
+Therefore, the big bang is approached as $\beta\to \tfrac{\pi}{2}^\pm$, while the angles $\theta$ and $\varphi$ represent the direction in which the equator is approached in the extended configuration space.
 Quiescent solutions, which were straight lines in the configuration plane, are projected onto half great circles on the gnomonic sphere.
-Each half great circle has a unique natural and regular continuation, which corresponds to the other half of the same great circle in the other hemisphere (see Fig.~\ref{FigGnomonic2}).
+Each half great circle has a unique natural and regular continuation, which corresponds to the other half of the same great circle in the other hemisphere (see \cref{FigGnomonic2}).